chzerv/linux-workstation-playbook/README.md

 gpg_agent_max_cache_ttl: "28800"
 ansible_roles_path: "~/Code/Infra/Ansible/roles"
 disable_pam_systemd_homed: true
+enable_rootless_podman: true
+allow_amdgpu_overclock: true
 ```

 > - gpg-agent's default-cache-ttl value.
 > - gpg-agent's max-cache-ttl value.
 > - The path where Ansible will store and look for roles.
 > - Whether to disable pam_systemd_homed.so pam module. **Only applies in Archlinux**.
+> - Whether to allow the current user to run podman containers without root.
+If set to `true`, the `cgroup_no_v1="all"` kernel parameter will be set, which effectively disables cgroups v1 and enables cgroups v2. **DO NOT** use this if you want to use `docker` instead of `podman`.
+> - Whether to allow overclocking for AMD GPUs.
+If set to `true`, the `amdgpu.ppfeaturemask=0xfffd7fff` kernel parameter will be set.